andreyshes/Team-Profile-Generator/README.md

 ## Description

+A node module application that takes in information about employees on a software engineering team, then generates an HTML wepages displaying information about each person.

 ## User Story

 AS A manager
 I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles

 ## Acceptance Criteria

 GIVEN a command-line application that accepts user input WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input